jakekgrog/GhostDB/README.md

 ## :car: Roadmap

+> GhostDB was a university project - it is not fully featured but we're getting there!

 This is a high-level roadmap of what we want GhostDB to become by the end of 2020.
 If you have any feature requests please create one from the [template](https://github.com/jakekgrog/GhostDB/blob/master/docs/FEATURE_REQUEST.md) and label it as `feature request`!

 - First hand support for list, set, stack and queue data structures